bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 72°
-- Light Rain
+- Drizzle
 - 95% humidity
-- 4 mph wind
+- 7 mph wind
-- 92% cloud cover
+- 90% cloud cover
-- 27 AQI 🟩
+- 28 AQI 🟩
-- 2.43 inches of rain in the past 24 hours
+- 3.34 inches of rain in the past 24 hours
-- 3.59 inches of rain expected in the next 48 hours
+- 2.68 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>